Akshata1992/Python/README.md

-# Python_Programming
+# Python_Programming and OOPs concepts

-This repo contains practise projects worked on to enhance python programming skills
+Practise projects worked on Python and it's oops concepts to enhance programming skills